Tutorial: Creating a Amazon Firewall Managerpolicy with hierarchical rules - Amazon WAF, Amazon Firewall Manager, and Amazon Shield Advanced

 Each member account in the organization can now add their own account-specific rules to the Administrator-Created-ACL that exists in their account.
 The common rules already in Administrator-Created-ACL continue to apply, along with the new, account-specific rules.
 Amazon WAF inspects web requests based on the order in which rules appear in the web ACL.
 This applies to both Administrator-Created-ACL and account-specific rules.

-To add rules to Administrator-Created-ACL, see Editing a web ACL.
+To add rules to Administrator-Created-ACL, see Editing a web ACL in Amazon WAF.

 Conclusion